PhD in Molecular Biology, Cell Biology & Biochemistry

 This examination is designed to test the student’s general knowledge encompassing molecular biology, cell biology, and biochemistry, as well as the student’s grasp of the proposed research project and ability to synthesize findings and propose and experimentally test hypotheses.
-It is normally taken in the second year after most or all of the formal coursework has been completed.
-It consists of a written preliminary exam, offered twice a year, and an oral qualifying exam administered by a committee of no fewer than five faculty, at least four of whom must be members of the MCBB program (including the thesis advisor).
-The oral qualifying exam should be passed within six months of the preliminary exam.
+It consists of an oral qualifying exam where the student will defend a written research proposal.
+The exam is administered by a committee of no fewer than five faculty, at least four of whom must be members of the MCBB program (including the thesis advisor).
+The qualifying exam should be completed within 2.5 years of matriculation into the MCBB PhD program.
 Any student failing this examination, at the discretion of the examination committee, may have the opportunity to take it again.
 Failure of the second examination will be grounds for automatic dismissal from the PhD program and the loss of any further financial aid, although the student may still be eligible for the MA provided that those degree requirements are met.

 Dissertation and Final Oral Examination

-Candidates shall demonstrate their abilities for independent study in a dissertation representing original research or creative scholarship.
-A prospectus for the dissertation must be completed and approved by the readers, the director of graduate studies, and the department chair/program director.
-Candidates must undergo a final oral examination in which they defend their dissertation as a valuable contribution to knowledge in their fields and demonstrate a mastery of their fields of specialization in relation to their dissertation.
+Candidates shall demonstrate their abilities for independent study in a dissertation that presents original research or creative scholarship.
+A prospectus for the dissertation must be approved by the readers, the Director of Graduate Studies, and the Department Chair/Program Director.
+Candidates must pass a final oral examination in which they defend their dissertation as a valuable contribution to knowledge in their field and demonstrate a mastery of their field of specialization in relation to their dissertation.
 All portions of the dissertation and final oral examination must be completed as outlined in the GRS General Requirements for the Doctor of Philosophy Degree.

-The program requires a minimum of two semesters’ participation in teaching during a graduate student’s career as part of the PhD program.
+The PhD program requires a minimum of two semesters of teaching during a graduate student’s career.